 Although the College strongly encourages all members of its community to report domestic violence, dating violence, sexual assault, and stalking violations to law enforcement, including on campus and off campus law enforcement agencies, it is the victim's choice whether or not to make such a report and victims have the right to decline involvement with the police.
 The Tarrant County College Police Department, Victims Assistance Unit, and the Tarrant County College District Title IX Coordinator will assist any victim with notifying local police if they so desire.
 The Tarrant County Police Department and the Tarrant County College Police Department Victim's Assistance Unit may be contacted by phone at 817-515-8911.
-The Tarrant County College District Title IX Coordinator may be contacted by phone at 817-515-794.
+The Tarrant County College District Interim Title IX Coordinator may be contacted by phone at 817-515-5234.
+For specific procedures on how to file a police report and how to report emergencies refer to the section "Reporting Procedures" previously covered in this report.